staniBosch/MapExanima/ReadMe.txt

 2.Configuration
 Modify Maps:
 You can add icons, markers [...] to the [IDX]Map_Y.[png] files found in the folder Maps.
+You can even add Maps for new levels which may come in the near future.
 Enable Debug-Mode ->true.

 3.Debug-Mode

 Debug-Mode is for calibration and getting extra information.

 [...]

 Extras